beachfront/beachfront-io-ios-sdk/README.md

         // error handling
     }];
 ```
 This example does a lot of things corresponding to the steps outlined in the instructions.
 We'll go through them one at a time.
-First, it requests an `BFPrerollView` object using `[BFIOSDK getInFeedAdInView:inRect:AppID:adUnitID:userGender:userAge:success:failure:]`.
+First, it requests an `BFPrerollView` object using `[BFIOSDK getInFeedAdInView:inRect:AppID:userGender:userAge:success:failure:]`.
 You must pass a pointer to your UIViewController in which you will display the ad; in this example, that's `self.view`.
 It's important to note that Beachfront.IO will sometimes return `nil` from this method when ads are not available, so your code _must_ be able to deal with this scenario.
 We recommend handling it by laying out your user interface as if there was no intention to display an ad.
 Do not leave a blank space in your user interface where the ad would have been displayed.

 Lastly, the example sets a frame size for the native ad in preparation to insert it into the user interface.
 The `BFPrerollView` is a subclass of `UIView` that includes all the necessary machinery to display the video component of the advertisement and the engagement button, so it's important that it is sized well.
 Once this is done, your simply insert the `BFPrerollView` into the user interface alongside any other required `UILabel`s or `UIImageView`s that you need to display the rest of the ad content.